 The facets are always there for you to build on, talk about, and invite others to interact with.
 Facets are preferably used as fiction when you want to do something that isn't very difficult or challenging.
 If a facet is present, make use of it in your narration!

 Example: If a river is frozen solid, the players can assume everything that comes with it.
 As a part of the fiction, there is no need for rolls or discussion about solidity.
 If the nearby stone bridge is razed, anything about that facet can be used as fiction; passersby can hide there, and stone resources can be extracted.
-Narrate anything that suits the narration.
+Narrate anything that suits the fiction.

 2) As Influence